kraptor/perlink/README.md

     `$ heroku buildpacks:add heroku/python`

+1. Create a heroku app

+1. Clone your heroku app locally:

+    `$ heroku git:clone -a perlink perlink_heroku

+1. Copy all content from this repository to your heroku app

-1. Deploy the application to heroku:
+1. Deploy (push the application to heroku:

     `$ git push heroku master`